 It is, therefore, better to eliminate as many distracting elements as you can.
-Add better filters so that users can make decisions seamless.
+Add better filters so that users can make decisions seamlessly.

-Hick?s Law helps you analyze the functions you need to add at any part of your website and how it will improve the experience of the users as they approach decision making.
+Hick’s Law helps you analyze the functions you need to add to any part of your website and how it will improve the experience of the users as they approach decision-making.

 Consider the typical process a website visitor would take to decide on which action to take.
-You might need to pilot a survey on how the experience is with the website visitors in making decisions to your call to action, or forms etc.
+You might need to pilot a survey on how the experience is with the website visitors in making decisions about your call to action, forms etc.

 Also, limit your navigation options on the web page to have easy navigation.
 You should also limit the number of lists.

 Keep the interactive options restricted to fewer numbers as it is stated Keep It Simple for a better decision-making process.